How to Help a Child with Sensory Processing Disorder and Related Conditions

 Visual processing disorders can take many shapes - your child might not be able to distinguish between shapes, have difficulty copying notes from the board or have difficulty remembering the correct sequence for letters or numbers in a series.

 A processing disorder is not always the result of impaired hearing, impaired vision, attention disorders, intellectual disability or learning deficit.
 As you explore how to help a child with Sensory Processing Disorder or related conditions, you may want to explore a non-medical intervention to improve their ability to manage sensory sensitivities.

-Help with Sensory, Visual and Auditory Processing Struggles
+Help with Sensory, Visual or Auditory Processing Struggles

 Brain Balance does not require that a child has a medical diagnosis, nor do we clinically diagnose medical conditions.
-Our focus is on understanding the struggles these children experience and helping them develop and strengthen the connections needed to help those struggles.
+Our focus is on understanding why your child is struggling with sensory processing and helping them develop and strengthen the connections needed to reduce those struggles.

-We use what we learn in the Personal Assessment to set up your child’s program.
+The Brain Balance Program’s unique combination of activities is designed to drive meaningful change in the symptoms they are experiencing.
+As we explore how to help a child with Sensory Processing Disorder, we use what we learn in the assessment to set up a program that is tailored to your child.
 By doing this for each child, individually, we create a customized program that addresses any deficits in functions or skills your child may have.